awetscherek/t2star_inhomogeneity/README.md

 This package includes forward and jacobian operators for direct reconstruction of T2* in K-space, as well as an iterative algorithm utilising the operators.

-The operators take fat modulation and \Delta \omega into account.
+The operators take fat modulation and off-resonance from magnetic field inhomogeneity into account.

 ## Related research